PhaniKrishve/Datascience/README.md

  - Gross USA
  - Cumulative worlwide Gross
  - Production company
+ Step2:Building a Reommadation System

- 3)After scrapping and storing into the dataframe performed Exploratory Data Analyis(Checking the correlation between columns,inputing NA values)
+ 1)After scrapping and stored the data  into the dataframe performed Exploratory Data Analyis(Checking the correlation between columns,inputing NA values)
+ 2)From Keywords column(main plot words) generated a bag of words by the help of count vectorizer .

- 4)With the Nearest Neibhours in Sklearn Package would able develop a basic basic reommendation System i.e When we give a  movie input it recommends top 10 movies based director,plot,popularity index,genres and stars
+ 2)With the Nearest Neibhours in Sklearn Package would able develop a basic basic reommendation System i.e When we give a  movie input it recommends top 10 movies based director,plot,popularity index,genres and stars